huggingface/blog/hf-bitsandbytes-integration.md

 module._parameters[name] = param_cls(module._parameters[name].to(torch.device("meta")), **kwargs)
 ```

-Now, we can easily leverage this context manager and play with it to replace all `nn.Linear` modules to `bnb.nn.Linear8bitLt` with no cost!
+Now that this is fixed, we can easily leverage this context manager and play with it to replace all `nn.Linear` modules to `bnb.nn.Linear8bitLt` with no cost!

 ```py
 def replace_8bit_linear(model, threshold=6.0, modules_to_not_convert="lm_head"):